whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/01-reality-to-data/01-05-reality-glitch-in-class-production-challenge-assignment.md

 ## Assignment Overview

 In teams, create a 10–20 second continuous video in which a photogrammetry scanned 3D mesh interacts with the physical world in a way that would otherwise be impossible.
+[Week 1 Team Groups Course Announcement Link](https://cia.instructure.com/courses/2636/discussion_topics/11671)

 First, make an original photogrammetry scan of an object or feature at CIA.
 Then use its digital double to create a 10–20 second impossible event in the real world.
 The goal is not simply to display a 3D scan.
 The scan must participate in an event or interaction that changes during the shot.
 Your team should create a short impossible event by coordinating the camera, a performer or physical action, and live manipulation of the digital object.